handsomecode/astrology-motion-ios/README.md

 - Swift 3.0+

 # License
-InteractiveSideMenu is available under the Apache License, Version 2.0.
+AstrologyAnimation is available under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for more info.